Srihari0804/URL-Shortener/README.md

 - **Cache staleness on update** — Cached redirects may serve briefly-stale data for up to the 1-hour TTL if the underlying URL is deleted and the delete-invalidation call to Redis fails or races.
 - **Rate limiter race condition** — The `zremrangebyscore` → `zcard` → `zadd` pattern is not atomic; concurrent requests near the limit could both pass.
 A Redis pipeline or Lua script would close this gap.
 - **Horizontal scaling** — Rate-limit keys (`ratelimit:{api_key}`) are fully independent per user, making this design naturally shardable across a Redis Cluster if traffic grows beyond a single instance.
-- **Expired URL cleanup** — URLs past their `expires_at` are rejected at redirect time (`410 Gone`) but are not periodically purged from the database.
-A background task (e.g., APScheduler or Celery beat) would handle this at scale.
+- **Scheduler in multi-instance deployments** — APScheduler runs per process, so running multiple app instances would create duplicate cleanup jobs.
+A distributed lock (e.g., Redis-based) or an external scheduler would be needed at scale.

 ---